aviharos/iotagent-http/README.md

 [![License: MIT](https://img.shields.io/github/license/ramp-eu/TTE.project1.svg)](https://opensource.org/licenses/MIT)

 A basic IoT agent for connecting HTTP compatible IoT devices with the [Fiware Orion Context Broker](https://github.com/telefonicaid/fiware-orion).
+A microservice of [MOMAMS](https://github.com/aviharos/momams).
 Siemens S7-15xx and some of the S7-12xx PLCs are possible IoT devies to be used with the IoT agent.

 ## Contents